How to Look More Natural in Family Portraits

 How do I prepare for a Day in the Life Session?

-I want to preface my answer to this question by mentioning a few things you don’t need to do to prepare for your session: you don’t need to buy new outfits for your family, you don’t need to bribe your kids to behave for the photos, you don’t need to clean every corner of your home and make all the beds, you don’t need to plan a day of expensive, out of the ordinary activities for you and your family.
+First, here are a few things you don’t need to do to prepare for your session: you don’t need to buy new outfits for your family, you don’t need to bribe your kids to behave for the photos, you don’t need to clean every corner of your home and make all the beds, you don’t need to plan a day of expensive, out of the ordinary activities for you and your family.

 This is what I would recommend to prepare:

 Sit down with your kids and explain the process of a day in the life session to them.
 Explain that a photographer will be coming to photograph the family for the day.
 Tell them this is a unique kind of portrait experience–they just get to hang out and have fun with the family for a day and I’ll be tagging along to enjoy the day with them and take photos along the way.
 Explain that the photos will be photojournalistic in style, which means that nothing is posed or staged like traditional photos.
 I won’t be asking them to smile or stand still or anything at all.
 Let them know that this kind of session is about telling a story with a variety of images from the day.
-(An alternative to sitting down with them to explain the session is having them join you for a portion of our phone consultation when I will explain the process for you.
-This gives you one less thing to do.)

 Day in the Life Session, NYC